 Recently, Jeff Rossen of NBC News aired a story of a vehicle’s computer system being hacked where the hacker was able to actually stop and steer the vehicle without regard to the driver’s steering and braking inputs.
 Now, aside from vehicles, we have concerns about hacking in other products – heart devices.

 Medical devices have been targets of hacking attacks for years.
-The growing demand of these wireless devices and corresponding software has increased the risk of hackers reprogramming the devices to make them intentionally malfunction.
-They can also delay or obstruct information utilized by a patient’s doctor when attempting to monitor the patients’ medical conditions remotely and even drain the device’s battery.
+The growing demand for these wireless devices and corresponding software has increased the risk of hackers reprogramming the devices to make them intentionally malfunction.
+They can also delay or obstruct information utilized by a patient’s doctor when attempting to monitor the patients’ medical condition remotely and even drain the device’s battery.

 The good news is that even though some doctors are concerned with the potential hacking threat, to date, there has not been a documented case of a cardiac device being hacked in an actual patient.
 Yet in a proactive effort to avoid such issues, U.S regulators have alerted manufacturers of the vulnerability of remote monitoring, the potential for malfunction, and the issues involving cybersecurity.